 World Chagas Disease Day

-World Chagas Disease Day is an observance day that’s designed to raise awareness about Chagas disease.
+World Chagas Disease Day is an observance day designed to raise awareness about Chagas disease.
 This day is observed annually on April 14th and has been since 2020.
-Chagas disease is a tropical parasitic disease that is caused by Trypanosoma cruzi.
+Chagas disease is a tropical parasitic disease caused by Trypanosoma cruzi.

-This disease is spread mainly by insects in the Triatominae subfamily, also known as kissing bugs, vampire bugs, or conenose bugs.
-Over the course of this disease, infected people will experience a variety of different symptoms including headaches, swollen lymph nodes, and swelling at the insect bite.
+The disease is spread mainly by insects in the Triatominae subfamily, also known as kissing bugs, vampire bugs, or conenose bugs.
+Over the course of the disease, infected people may experience a variety of symptoms, including headaches, swollen lymph nodes, and swelling at the insect bite site.

-This disease can also lead to heart disease and other complications years after the initial infection.
-That’s why this holiday is an important day on the calendar and raises awareness about it all over the world.
+The disease can also lead to heart disease and other complications years after the initial infection.
+That’s why this holiday is an important day on the calendar and raises awareness about it worldwide.

-We wanted to include a section of facts about this disease as we would with the subject of any holiday.
-That’s why we rolled up our sleeves and found out every bit of information that we could on the subject.
+We wanted to include a section of facts about this disease, as we would with the subject of any holiday.
+That’s why we rolled up our sleeves and found out every bit of information we could on the subject.

-We then collated the information and presented it below to help educate as many people as we could on this disease.
+We then collated the information and presented it below to help educate as many people as possible about this disease.
 With that being said, let’s take a look at these facts before we talk about how World Chagas Disease Day is observed.

-• Chagas disease can not only be spread through bites.
-It can also be spread through congenital transmission, organ transplants, blood transfusions, or by drinking contaminated water.
+• Chagas disease can not only be spread through bites but also through congenital transmission, organ transplants, blood transfusions, or by consuming contaminated water.

-• The acute phase of Chagas can last anywhere from 2 to 3 months.
+• The acute phase of Chagas disease can last anywhere from two to three months.
 The chronic phase can last for years.

-• Benznidazole is often used for treatment in the U.S for the treatment of Chagas disease.
+• Benznidazole is often used for treatment in the U.S. for Chagas disease.

 Observing World Chagas Disease Day

-One of the reasons why this holiday is observed is because less than 10% of those who are infected with Chagas actually receive a timely diagnosis, and as such, a time treatment.
+One of the reasons why this holiday is observed is because less than 10% of those infected with Chagas disease actually receive a timely diagnosis, and as such, timely treatment.
 Delayed treatments result in worse outcomes for victims, which can include serious long-term effects.

-That’s why it’s important for the word to get out about this disease so people can seek appropriate treatment and lessen adverse effects to their health.
+That’s why it’s important for the word to get out about this disease so people can seek appropriate treatment and lessen adverse effects on their health.

 When is it?